What is a Program Assessment?

 Standards of Quality Program Self-Assessment

-The California Network of Family Strengthening Networks’ (CNFSN) Program Self-Assessment Tool is part of a suite of materials that are used for the implementation of the Standards of Quality for Family Strengthening & Support.
+The National Family Support Network (NFSN) Program Self-Assessment Tool is part of a suite of materials that are used for the implementation of the Standards of Quality for Family Strengthening & Support.
 Like the Standards, it is organized into 5 sections: Family Centeredness, Family Strengthening, Embracing Diversity, Community Building, and Evaluation.
-These sections have 17 standards, each with minimum and high quality indicators.
+These sections have 17 standards, each with minimum and high-quality indicators.
 The Program Self-Assessment Tool is designed to be used as a critical thinking exercise for program teams to self-reflect in relation to the Standards.
-For more information on the Standards, please visit www.cnfsn.org.
+For more information on the Standards, please visit https://www.nationalfamilysupportnetwork.org/standards-of-quality.

 1. http://www.familysupportamerica.org/content/projects/peer_rev.htm.
 Last accessed February 1, 2006.↩